DUNE/computing-training-basics-short/_episodes/05-quiz-storage-spaces-data-mgmt.md

 ## Quiz Time

-Arrive on time at 10:30AM CST.

-You will be assigned to breakout rooms, in teams of 6.
-You will have a couple of minutes to introduce yourself.

-The questions will be available on Indico at 10:35AM CST.
-Refresh the [timetable][indico-timetable] and you will see the slideshow.
+The questions will be available on the [timetable][indico-timetable] as an attachment.

-Discuss solutions to each of the questions.
-Consider using Software Carpentry's [Etherpad][sc-etherpad] for shared dialog.

-You will have 20 minutes.

-At the end of the session, a second slide show will be posted with answers.

-Enjoy learning!
+Dr. Herner will provide insight to the correct answers.

 ## Session Video